quixio/quix-streams/README.md

 You can find more detailed instructions in Apache Kafka's [official documentation](https://kafka.apache.org/quickstart).

+To get started with Quix Streams, we recommend following the comprehensive [Quick Start guide](https://quix.io/docs/sdk-intro.html) in our official documentation.

+However, the following examples will give you a basic idea of how to produce and consume data with Quix Streams.:

 ### Producing time-series data

-Now you can start producing time-series data into a Kafka Topic.
 Here's an example of how to <b>produce</b> time-series data into a Kafka Topic with Python.

 ```python
 import time